Berry-Esseen Bounds for Projection Parameters and Partial Correlations with Increasing Dimension: Explicit Rates in case of Independent Observations

-(we remark that $n^{(2q-3)/(2q-1)} \ge n^{(q-3)/(q-1)}$ for all $q\ge1$, so the third term in the above expression is in fact superfluous).
-Provided that $n, q \ge 5$, requirement~\eqref{eq:requirement-d-BE-OLS} reduces to the scaling $d = o(\sqrt{n})$, which matches the one obtained, in different settings and based on more stringent assumptions and techniques, by~\cite{Portnoy84,Portnoy85,Portnoy86,portnoy1987central,Portnoy88},~\cite{He2000} and~\cite{spokoiny2012parametric}.
+More generally, if $q_x \ge 8$ and $q_{xy} \ge 4$, then the requirement~\eqref{eq:requirement-d-BE-OLS} reduces to $d = o(\sqrt{n})$.
+This is a high-dimensional scaling that has been obtained, in different settings and based on more stringent assumptions, by several authors in the past, including~\cite{Portnoy84,Portnoy85,Portnoy86,portnoy1987central,Portnoy88},~\cite{He2000} and~\cite{spokoiny2012parametric}.
 We point out, however, the important difference that in these and related papers, the authors prove central limit theorems under a well-specified model (e.g., assuming a linear regression function) and for estimators normalized by their true but unknown variance.
 In contrast, we prove a finite-sample Berry-Esseen bound with an estimated variance.
+The requirement~\eqref{eq:requirement-d-BE-OLS} is under the mild assumption~\ref{assump:finite-moment-covariates} on the covariates, which only calls for finite moments.
+If instead the stronger Assumption~\ref{assump:finite-moment-independence-covariates} is in effect, then the requirement becomes $d = o(\sqrt{n})$ whenever $q_x \ge 4$ and $q_{xy} \ge 2$.
+Finally, it is worth emphasizing that we impose higher moment restrictions for the Berry--Esseen bound with estimated variance (Theorem~\ref{thm:Berry-Esseen-OLS}) compared to that with the asymptotic variance (Theorem~\ref{thm:asymptotic-scaling-CLT-explicit}).